 How it Works

 Due to placing multiple acts all around a given community, we are able to keep the outdoor gatherings very spread out and flowing, limiting the pooling of all acts in one place.
-We started in 2020 when gathering limits were at groups of 50 outdoors, and we can likely start back up in 2021 with gathering limits of about 30 spectators.
+We started in 2020 when gathering limits were at groups of 50 outdoors.
 As gathering limits increased, we allowed acts to be positioned in central locations, but we can just as easily go back to more separated performance locations to accommodate the latest COVID guidelines.

 - Isobreaker experiences are designed in a physically spread-out manner to encourage awareness to residents throughout a community and to stay within COVID-19 safety guidelines.